vuanhduc/docs/docs/pack/spring.md

 * Change the title of the README to reflect the new name
 * Add the correct configuration in the Spring Boot property to have Atomist integration configured
-* Transforms the project based on the parameters you entered.
+* Transform the project based on the parameters you entered.
 This transform, which is Spring Boot specific, will:
     * Change the POM
     * Change the package to the package defined by the parameters
     * Rename the application class name to reflect the project name as defined in the parameters